Byofa/Trouve-ta-Zone/README.md

 ## Description

 The goal is to allow a customer to have an overview of the different markets and by area (20th market, 13th market, ...)
 The application must is responsive and easy to use.
-It is pluggable to Shopify.
+It is pluggable to Shopify Theme.
 Winner [Project :trophy:](https://www.linkedin.com/feed/update/urn:li:activity:6745738425137209344/)

 ## Hackathon in Etna